Thailand/Laos/Cambodia

 Morning:

-We board our motorcoach and set out with a local expert in the morning to immerse ourselves in the breathtaking beauty of Angkor Wat.
+We will board our motorcoach and set out with a local expert in the morning to immerse ourselves in the breathtaking beauty of Angkor Wat.
 A UNESCO World Heritage Site, Angkor Archaeological Park preserves the magnificent remains of different capitals of the Khmer Empire, dating from the 9th to the 15th centuries.
 Angkor Wat, the best-preserved temple within the complex, is also the only one to have remained a significant religious center since its construction.
 Originally built to embody Hindu tradition and dedicated to the god Vishnu, it gradually evolved into a primarily Buddhist site as the official religion of the Khmer Empire changed.
-After our visit, we explore Angkor Thom, the last and most enduring capital of the Khmer Empire.
+After our visit, we will explore Angkor Thom, the last and most enduring capital of the Khmer Empire.
 Established in the late 12th century by King Jayavarman VII, the city is centered around the mesmerizing Bayon Temple.

 Lunch: